skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **coupling_parameter** *(double)* - Default: *None*

   The **coupling_parameter**, :math:`\tau`, is characteristic time to damp temperature toward target temperature.
   It can be set directly as the characteristic length of time to damp temperature.
-The unit is femtosecond.
+The unit is fs.
   Either **coupling_parameter** or **coupling_strength** should be set and only **coupling_parameter** or **coupling_strength** can be set.

 \